UCL/terraform-azure-sirf/README.md

 ```
 where `PUBLICIP` is the IP address found previously and `JUPPORT` is the Jupyter server port set by `vm_jupyter_port` (default: `9999`).
 The password for access to the notebook is controlled by the variable `vm_jupyter_pwd` (default: `virtual%1`).

+## Remote desktop
+A remote desktop to the VM is available.
+See the [instructions](https://github.com/UCL/terraform-azure-sirf/wiki/Remote-desktop) on the wiki.

 ## Removing the infrastructure
 ```shell
 terraform destroy -var-file var_values.tfvars